 Mt.
 Timpanogos - Timpooneke Trail is a 14.5 mile heavily trafficked out and back trail located near Alpine, Utah that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Mt.
 Timpanogos- Timpanooke Way is a 15 mile out and back trail located near Alpine, Utah that features a waterfall and is rated as difficult.
 The trail is primarily used for camping & hiking and is accessible from April until October.
 Dogs are also able to use this trail.